 No, that is not a metaphor for anything, just regular space goblin stuff.
 I was going to write out all the backstory, but it really speaks for itself.
 (And if none of this section made sense, watch our video again.)

-Big-picture, it's worth emphasizing that all of my commentary here is about training, not education or awareness (see here for our breakdown of what training is and isn't).
+It's worth emphasizing that all of my commentary here is about training, not education or awareness (see here for our breakdown of what training is and isn't, and check out this post for examples of awareness videos that we offer through Compliance Design Club).

-The use cases for video for awareness are much broader than what I've outlined here, I think—that's where you can do some of the more "fun" stuff—but you gotta be clear on what you're doing.
+The use cases for video for awareness are much broader than what I've outlined here, I think—that's where you can do some of the more "fun" stuff, like what we did here in our anticorruption video for salespeople—but you gotta be clear on what you're doing.

 It is easy to spend way too much time on awareness materials on the mistaken belief that it's training, resulting in a really slick-looking rollout that doesn't actually tell anyone anything.